emmajanedrews/base-template/strategy-call.md

 <!-- {% include strategy-photos.html %} -->

-<p>My name is Frank Gray and I’ve sold hundreds of homes to date.</p>
+<p>My name is Frank Gray.
+I’ve sold hundreds of homes, and even more importantly, personally coached some of the best agents in the business.
+My passion is helping agents achieve at any level of aspiration.</p>

 <p>I want to help you sell more homes.</p>